awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-symfony-tutorial.md

 ## Cleanup<a name="php-symfony-tutorial-cleanup"></a>

-When you finish working with Elastic Beanstalk, you can terminate your environment to avoid running AWS resources that you don't need\.
+When you finish working with Elastic Beanstalk, you can terminate your environment\.
+Elastic Beanstalk terminates all AWS resources associated with your environment, such as [Amazon EC2 instances](using-features.managing.ec2.md), [database instances](using-features.managing.db.md), [load balancers](using-features.managing.elb.md), security groups, and [alarms](using-features.alarms.md#using-features.alarms.title)\.

 **To terminate your Elastic Beanstalk environment**